 - 1 scallion, chopped

 * NOTE: I liked using PB2 (a powdered peanut butter) since it has a milder peanut flavor and contains less calories, fat and sugar.
 (Here’s a comparison of PB2 to regular peanut butter.)
-I think natural peanut butter’s flavor is overpowering so for me, this was is a great swap.
+I think natural peanut butter’s flavor is sometimes overpowering, so this was is a great swap for me.

 - Cook udon noodles according to package directions.
 Drain and set aside.